keybase/book-content/04-teams/00-index.md

 Adding people by Keybase username is the quickest way to create a team.
 If you add people by their social handle, email, or phone numbers, they’ll need to create a Keybase account if they don’t already have one.

-As people are added to a team, they’re announced in chat.
-All new team members can search and read the entire chat history, except for exploding messages sent before they joined.
+As you add people to a team, they’re announced in chat.
+All new team members can search and read the entire team chat history, except for exploding messages sent before they joined.

 If you remove a team member, they lose access to all team chats and folders.
 Removed team members cannot rejoin a team unless an admin adds them again.

 ### Roles and permissions
-When you add team members, you’ll assign roles that give each team member different permissions.
+When you add someone to a team, you’ll assign them a role that gives them specific permissions.
 In most cases, most people should be writers, unless you’re managing a community.
-Then, you might want your members to be readers.
+Then, you might want your team members to be readers.
 You can always change roles later.

 **Owners:**
 * Can create chat channels
 * Can create subteams
-* Can add and remove members
+* Can add and remove team members
 * Can manage team members’ roles
-* Can write and read in chats and folders
+* Can write and read chat messages
+* Can view, edit, and save files
 * Can delete team
+* Can add bots

 **Admins:**
 * Can create chat channels
 * Can create subteams
 * Can add and remove members
 * Can manage team members’ roles
-* Can write and read in chats and folders
+* Can write and read chat messages
+* Can view, edit, and save files
 * *Cannot* delete the team
+* Can add bots

 **Writers:**
-* Can write and read in chats and folders
+* Can write and read chat messages
+* Can view, edit, and save files
 * Can create chat channels
 * *Cannot* create subteams
 * *Cannot* add and remove members
 * *Cannot* manage team members’ roles
 * *Cannot* delete the team
+* *Cannot* add bots

 **Readers:**
-* Can write in chats but can only read in folders
+* Can write and read chat messages
+* Can only view files
 * *Cannot* create chat channels
 * *Cannot* create subteams
 * *Cannot* add and remove members
 * *Cannot* manage team members’ roles
 * *Cannot* delete team

-{# TODO: The above info may be more useful as a diagram/chart.
-There’s a reference with more detail here, under Access Matrix: https://keybase.io/docs/teams/design #}
+* *Cannot* add bots

 ## Leaving a team
 If you leave a team, any messages and files you shared remain with the team, but you lose access to them.
 You can only rejoin a team if you are invited by an admin or owner.